 Going river cruising and ocean cruising are similar in that you’re on a boat, which is on a body of water.
 Of course.
 Yet the similarities are far less than compared to their greater differences.
-It's more common people have been on ocean cruises, or use that as a gateway to start cruising – but people very ask us about our river cruise experiences because they're less common.
+It's more common people have been on ocean cruises, or use that as a gateway to start cruising – but people very often ask us about our river cruise experiences because they're less common.

 Yet we're often asked to compare river cruise vs ocean cruise experiences, as river cruise fleets grow and curiosities are piqued.
-Here we list see important things to consider when thinking about what’s right for you.
+Here we list several important things to consider when thinking about what’s right for you.

 River Cruise vs Ocean Cruise: Port and Ship Size